Links on Android Authority may earn us a commission. Learn more.

 Mayor of Kingstown

 Jeremy Renner ditches his bow and arrow from his Hawkeye character to play the unofficial “mayor” of Kingstown.
 In reality, he’s a power broker who tries to help people both inside and outside the several prisons that operate in or near the town.
-It’s an interesting new take on the crime drama, and you can watch the first season now.
+It’s an interesting new take on the crime drama, and you can watch the first season now, with the second season in the works.

 This is one of the very few exclusive Paramount Plus shows that’s also a comedy.
 No Activity is about two cops who are on an extended stakeout of a drug cartel, and also shows some of the other low-end members on both sides of this criminal activity.
 The show stars Tim Meadows and Patrick Brammall as the two cops, but it features guest appearances from actors like Will Ferrell, J.K.
 Simmons, and Jessica Alba.
 You can stream the three seasons of the show now.
 A fourth season is currently available to stream.
 In a twist, the fourth season is an animated show.